 Our principle is that we always know where and in what conditions our products are manufactured.
 Marimekko’s employees visit the factories of our supplier partners regularly.
 In addition, factories in risk countries are audited by external specialists.

-In 2019, Marimekko’s employees carried out more than 40 factory visits in our product or material suppliers’ premises in Finland, Estonia, Lithuania, Hungary, Spain, Portugal, India, China and Thailand.
-During the visits, we discuss contractual matters, matters related to product development and quality, the implementation of sustainable ways of working and related challenges, if any, as well as track the progress of the development objectives that were agreed upon previously.
-First and foremost, the supplier must always fix any shortcomings and the reasons that caused them, but consistently failing to follow our requirements is a basis for concluding our collaboration.
-In the past few years, Marimekko has terminated a few contracts based on shortcomings related to, for example, quality, access to information or the terms of the collaboration.
+In 2019, Marimekko’s employees carried out more than 40 factory visits to our product or material suppliers’ premises in Finland, Estonia, Lithuania, Hungary, Spain, Portugal, India, China and Thailand.
+During the visits, we discuss contractual matters, matters related to product development and quality, the implementation of sustainable ways of working and related challenges, if any, as well as track the progress of the development objectives agreed upon earlier.
+First and foremost, the supplier must always fix any shortcomings and what caused them, and consistently failing to fulfill our requirements is a basis for concluding the collaboration.
+In the past few years, Marimekko has terminated a few contracts based on shortcomings related, for example, to quality, access to information or the terms of the collaboration.

 An essential part of the visits is seeing the production facilities.
-We always try to time the visits at a time when Marimekko’s products are being produced in order to get a concrete idea of the various work phases and working conditions.
-During the factory tour, we pay attention to, for example, the safety of the working environment and methods, condition of the tools used, temperature, cleanliness and lighting of the working premises, and we can also observe how potential shortcomings observed during previous factory audits have been fixed.
-The visits also give us a chance to learn more about the suppliers; for example, how they are involved with the local community.
+We always try schedule the visits for a time when Marimekko’s products are being made in order to get a concrete idea of the various work phases and working conditions.
+During the factory tour, we pay attention, for example, to the safety of the working environment and methods, condition of the tools used, temperature, cleanliness and lighting of the working premises, and we can also observe how potential shortcomings observed during previous factory audits have been fixed.
+The visits also give us a chance to learn more about the suppliers – for instance about how they are involved with the local community.
 One example is Marimekko’s scarf supplier in India that supports the education of local girls through its family foundation (Shingora Family Foundation).

 Read more about our manufacturing: https://company.marimekko.com/en/sustainability/manufacturing/.